GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 policy.
 Developers should implement any language-specific code within a single extension.

-<h2>Keyword spam</h2>
+## Keyword spam {: #keyword-spam }

-### How many sites/keywords/brands can be listed in the metadata?
+### How many sites/keywords/brands can be listed in the metadata? {: #keyword-repetition }

 At most five instances of a keyword.
 Keywords must be relevant to the extension's purpose.
 Do not repeat brand names in the description.
 When listing supported websites or brands in the description, do not list more than five.
 To provide a longer list of brands or websites, provide a link that users can refer to or embed the list in one of the extension's promotional screenshots.

-### Can the extension description contain information about additional topics related to the extension?
+### Can the extension description contain information about additional topics related to the extension? {: #unrelated-information }

 No. Don't provide information that is not directly relevant to the extension.
 For example, sports team wallpaper should not include team stats and history in the description of the wallpaper extension.
 Similarly, an extension targeted at a particular industry should not include general information about that industry in its description.

-### What is the maximum number of times the extension's primary purpose can be mentioned in the description?
+### What is the maximum number of times the extension's primary purpose can be mentioned in the description? {: #purpose-repetition }

 Do not mention one word or phrase repeatedly in the description even if it is the primary purpose of the extension.
 For example, an extension that provides puzzles should not call out the word _puzzle_